Nickchapman3773/Uranium-Fever/README.md

 # ![Banner UF Title](https://github.com/user-attachments/assets/da8d785c-70f1-485e-bd22-be74571ba664)

-**Uranium Fever** is a massive, full-game overhaul of the worlds of Fallout: New Vegas and Fallout 3 featuring comprehensive rebalancing, content expansion, modernization, and revisualization.
+**Uranium Fever** is a massive, full-game overhaul of the worlds of Fallout: New Vegas and Fallout 3 featuring comprehensive rebalancing, content expansion, modernization, optimization, and revisualization.
 Focused on a hardcore and compelling gameplay experience, this modlist takes inspiration from top survival-horror games, such as S.T.A.L.K.E.R. and Resident Evil.
-Every single mod and configuration included in this list was carefully considered by a team of experts in various New Vegas modding domains.
-As such, very few aspects of the game remain untouched.
-We consider this the most cohesive, balanced, and mechanically interconnected Tale of Two Wastelands experience.
+Every mod and configuration included in Uranium Fever was carefully evaluated by a team of experts in various New Vegas modding domains.
+We strive to constantly adapt to new community innovations and have gone to great lengths to optimize the list in revolutionary ways that are not found elsewhere in the community.
+We consider this the most modern, optimized, robust, cohesive, balanced, and mechanically interconnected Tale of Two Wastelands experience.
 Enjoy!

 >[!CAUTION]
 >**Trigger Warning:**